DJO3/django-twitter-feed/README.md

 Really simple app to show a Twitter feed in your Django application.

-It's using a a task to update the feed regularly.
+Schedule a task to update the feed regularly.

+Compatible with Python 3 and Django 1.7+.

 INSTALL:
 --------